 Step 3: Identify value metrics: This step is crucial since it determines what metrics reflect the success or failure of the digital transformation initiative.
 These are metrics that directly impact value creation and delivery while serving as a rolling metric that can be used to track the success of the project on a timely basis.

 Step 4: Determine time frames: Painting an accurate picture of ROI is impossible without setting a strict time frame.
 Along with setting a timeframe for measurement, it is important to look at the baseline metrics to understand where the numbers are now.
 Once that is complete, the next step is to set incremental goals that can be monitored within the timeframe.

 Examples of key metrics to Measure the ROI

-Yet no matter how much you hasten to adopt the best digital solution to meet your objectives at an efficient rate, careful consideration of key metrics is important.
+Yet, no matter how much you adopt the best digital solution to meet your objectives at an efficient rate, careful consideration of key metrics is important.
 What motivates you to pursue digital transformation? what is the objective of your initiative?
-Is it to improve customer experience or increase social engagement or increase workplace productivity?
+Is it to improve customer experience, increase social engagement, or increase workplace productivity?